erosson/wolcendb/CONTRIBUTING.md

 * `yarn build`
 * `yarn build:search-index`: generate `datamine/searchIndex.json`, needed for the top-right searchbar. build-search-index-cli.mjs, BuildSearchIndexCLI.elm
 * `yarn build:ssr`: server-side rendering. generate loading/non-interactive copies of each page at build-time. creates dir structure in `/build`/`/build-ssr`. if this breaks, 100% safe to skip this; when not used (like in dev) it simply skips the non-interactive preview. ssr-cli.js, SSRPagesCLI.elm, SSRRenderCLI.elm

+## Image hosting

+TODO details

+Images are hosted separately from the rest of the site, to take advantage of Cloudflare's unlimited bandwidth.

+First, install the aws cli. https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html Sorry, this isn't automated (but images don't change often).

+* `yarn export:images` uploads images to s3.
+Run `yarn export` and `yarn export:cp` first

+## Terraform

+TODO details

+Terraform does one-time initial project setup. git repo, static website stuff.
+If you want to deploy your own instance of wolcendb, change values in deploy.tf to your own stuff, and run `terraform apply`.